keenanromain/AWS-SAA-C02-Study-Guide/README.md

 ### NAT Instances vs. NAT Gateways:
 - Attaching an Internet Gateway to a VPC allows instances with public IPs to directly access the internet.
 NAT does a similar thing, however it is for instances that do not have a public IP.
-It serves as an intermediate step which allow private instances to first masked their own private IP as the NAT's public IP before accessing the internet.
+It serves as an intermediate step which allow private instances to first mask their own private IP as the NAT's public IP before accessing the internet.
 - You would want your private instances to access the internet so that they can have normal software updates.
 NAT prevents any initiating of a connection from the internet.
 - **NAT instances** are individual EC2 instances that perform the function of providing private subnets a means to securely access the internet.
 - Because they are individual instances, High Availability is not a built-in feature and they can become a choke point in your VPC.
 They are not fault-tolerant and serve as a single point of failure.
 While it is possible to use auto-scaling groups, scripts to automate failover, etc. to prevent bottlenecking, it is far better to use the NAT Gateway as an alternative for a scalable solution.